e2nIEE/pandapower/doc/estimation.rst

 For a more in-depth explanation of the internals of the state estimation method, please see the following sources:

 .. seealso::
-	- *Power System State Estimation: Theory and Implementation* by Ali Abur, Antonio Gómez Expósito
+	- *Power System State Estimation: Theory and Implementation* by Ali Abur, Antonio Gómez Expósito, CRC Press, 2004.
-	- *State Estimation in Electric Power Systems - A Generalized Approach* by A. Monticelli
+	- *State Estimation in Electric Power Systems - A Generalized Approach* by A. Monticelli, Springer, 1999.

 Defining Measurements